 My Cheltenham Countdown Blog will include Ante Post Tips for Cheltenham 2017, some interesting statistics and punting angles, as well as a look back at some races from past festivals.
-My Champion Hurdle 2017 – Ante Post Preview and Tips is the latest article posted in the series.
+The latest article posted is Cheltenham 2017 – Interesting Stats and Potential Angles.

 Today the talking stops and the long awaited 2017 Cheltenham Festival kicks off.
 The big race is the Champion Hurdle, won last season by Annie Power while her stablemate Faugheen won it the year before.
 Both are ruled out of this years race with injury, so unless Jezki can win it again, it will be a new name on the trophy.

 One day down, three to go, and today the highlight is the Queen Mother Champion Chase.
 Last years winner Sprinter Sacre has been retired, but we have a new star on the scene in Douvan, who has done everything asked of him with ease so far, and will be a short priced favourite to be crowned champion two mile chaser come March.